-Chicken Pakora is a crispy and flavorful Indian street-style snack dish.
-This pakora also called pakoda is usually prepared with simple ingredients like boneless chicken pieces, Indian spices, herbs, and flours.
+Chicken Pakora is a crispy and flavorful Indian snack dish.
+This pakora also called chicken pakoda is usually prepared with simple ingredients like boneless chicken pieces, Indian spices, herbs, and flours.
 Especially the besan/chickpea flour used in the recipe gives an authentic taste and flavor to the dish.
 This Chicken pakora is a gluten-free, kid-friendly, and crowd-pleasing snack dish that is perfect for tea time, or as a starter for iftar, birthday party, or even for a regular day meal.

 What is Chicken Pakora?

 Chicken Pakora is a crispy, tasty and flavorsome snack dish that has its origin in the Indian subcontinent.
-It is nothing but a fried chicken fritter dish that is prepared with Indian spices, herbs, and flours.
+It is nothing but a fried chicken fritter dish that is prepared with Indian spices, herbs, and flour.
 Not to mention, the onions, green chilies, and chaat masala that are used along with other ingredients deliver a unique taste and flavor to this traditional dish.

-This Indian-style chicken pakora is easy to make dish and it tastes best when it is hot.
+This chicken pakora is easy to make dish and it tastes best when it is hot.
 You could also serve this as a simple snack for your evening tea or as a side for your lunch or dinner meal.
-And most importantly, skip the green chilies in the recipe to turn them into a ultimate kid's favorite chicken snack dish that can be served for their lunch box, kids' party, or a simple snack to munch around.
+And most importantly, skip the green chilies in the recipe to turn them into the ultimate kid's favorite chicken snack dish that can be served for their lunch box, kids' party, or a simple snack to munch around.

 Chicken Pakora Ingredients